Skip to main content

 (4) Add a new Vali

-In previous steps, we have shown how to add valitypes.
-However, the valis(properties) are not restricted to mass and power consumption.
-There can be different types of properties that can be added to the component.
-In valispace, the user can create new valis that can be a number with a unit or unitless.
-It can also be a matrix, textvali (e.g., material), datevali (e.g., purchase date) and datasets.
+In previous steps, we have shown how to add Valitypes.
+However, Valis (properties) are not restricted to mass and power consumption alone.
+Different properties can be added to the components.
+In Valispace, the user can create new Valis that can be a number with a unit or unitless.
+It can also be a matrix, textvali (e.g., material), datevali (e.g., purchase date) and datasets(two dimensions).
 You can access Valis in formulas using the $ symbol in any field.

 Add the Propeller Efficiency and Delivered Power